voidlizard/hbs2/README.md

 - Email right now is a centralized service with all the consequences (see above)

-Okay, ley's bring the overlay network (VPN), place all our hosts and resources there and will use own DNS.
+Okay, ley’s bring the overlay network (VPN), place all our hosts and resources there and will use own DNS.

 Yeap, it will work.
 But it will cost you.
 It is acceptable for an